Recognition of same-sex unions in Israel: Legislative activity

-Legal challenges
+Court cases

 In November 2015, the National LGBT Taskforce of Israel petitioned the Supreme Court to allow same-sex marriage in the country, arguing that the refusal of the rabbinical court to recognize same-sex marriage should not prevent civil courts from performing same-sex marriages.
 The court did not immediately rule against the validity of the petition.
 In January 2017, at a public hearing and in its capacity as the High Court of Justice, two justices of the court implied the issue of civil and same-sex marriage was the responsibility of the Knesset, rather than the courts.
-The court handed down its ruling on 31 August 2017, determining that the issue was the responsibility of the Knesset, and not the judiciary.
+The court handed down its ruling in Israel Organization for Protection of Individual Rights v.
+Ministry of Interior on 31 August 2017, determining that the issue was the responsibility of the Knesset, and not the judiciary.

-Knesset recognition of same-sex partners
+Knesset and military recognition

-After the April 2019 elections and the election of a record five openly LGBT MKs, it was announced that the Knesset would replace the term "husband and wife" with "couple" on all its official documents, and would grant more rights to the partners of LGBT legislators, such as permanent entry passes to the Knesset, authorization to drive Knesset-issued cars assigned to their partners, and invitations to all official ceremonies and events.
+After the April 2019 elections and the election of a record five openly LGBT MKs, it was announced that the Knesset would replace the term "husband and wife" with "couple" on all its official documents, and would grant equal rights to the partners of LGBT legislators, such as permanent entry passes to the Knesset, authorization to drive Knesset-issued cars assigned to their partners, and invitations to all official ceremonies and events.

+In November 2023, the Knesset passed an amendment to the Families of Fallen Soldiers Law requiring the Israel Defense Forces (IDF) to recognise the surviving partners of LGBT soldiers.
+Omer Ohana, whose partner Sagi Golan, an IDF reservist who died in Be'eri during a Hamas attack on 7 October 2023, campaigned for the change.
+Ohana had previously been unable to fully participate in a shiva ceremony and under the law was not recognized as Golan's widower.
+The law now defines an IDF widower or widow as a person whose partner was killed in combat regardless of gender.

-Political support
+Political viewpoints

-Political parties and alliances represented in the Knesset, as of 2023, that have expressed support for same-sex marriage include Blue and White, the Labor Party, New Hope, Yesh Atid, and Hadash.
+Political parties and alliances represented in the Knesset, as of 2024, that have expressed support for same-sex marriage include the National Unity, The Democrats, New Hope, Yesh Atid, and Hadash.
 Some former parties, such as Hatnuah and Kulanu, also supported same-sex marriage.
 The government sworn in after the 2021 election included a theoretical majority of parties in favour of same-sex marriage: Yesh Atid, Blue and White, Labor, New Hope, and Meretz.
 However, the government also included socially conservative parties strongly opposed to LGBT rights.
 In June 2021, Nitzan Horowitz, the leader of Meretz, said the coalition agreement included "a clear commitment to advance the rights of the LGBT community in Israel" and "recognize the status of unmarried couples, including partners of the same sex, as married".
 The current government includes some far-right, Orthodox Jewish parties which oppose same-sex marriage.